Kuldeep3330/2025_DSA/README.md

 9. 713.
 Subarray Product Less Than K
 10. 2958.
 Length of Longest Subarray With at Most K Frequency
 11. 2962.
 Count Subarrays Where Max Element Appears at Least K Times

+# 20 may

+12. Burning Tree(GFG)
-12. subarrays with k different integers
+13. subarrays with k different integers
-13. get equal substrings
+14. get equal substrings
-14. find subarray with bitwise AND closest to k
+15. find subarray with bitwise AND closest to k
-15. Grumpy bookstore owner
+16. Grumpy bookstore owner
-16. Longest Continuous subarray
+17. Longest Continuous subarray
-17. Minimum swaps to group all 1's
+18. Minimum swaps to group all 1's
-18. count substrings
+19. count substrings